beerpwn/ctf/2019/BSidesSF_CTF/web/mixer/README.md

 And here we get our flag :)
 ![alt text](screen/get_flag.png)

-I also write a simple python script to automate the exploit check it here <a href="https://github.com/beerpwn/ctf/blob/master/2019/BSidesSF_CTF/web/mixer/aes_block_reply_attack.py">exploit</a>.
+I also write a simple python script to automate the exploit.
+Check it here <a href="https://github.com/beerpwn/ctf/blob/master/2019/BSidesSF_CTF/web/mixer/aes_block_reply_attack.py">exploit</a>.